zaengle/statamic-todos/readme.md

 You may change the word that Todo uses to something else, such as "Task" or "Job" by visiting the addon configuration in the control panel, or by updating the `todo.yaml` file located in `site/settings/addons` directory.

+##Managing Todos
+Once you have installed the addon you will see an additional navigation item in the sidebar of the control panel.
+Following this link will take you to the location where you add/complete/delete todos.

 ##Dashboard Widget

 Todo offers a widget that will display a specific number of open Todos on the control panel dashboard.
 Set it up by adding the following to the `Settings -> Control Panel -> Widgets` section: